- Seacare home

 The Seacare Authority considered its strategic risks, particularly the risk that the scheme may become unviable, and has agreed to take a number of actions to ensure ongoing viability of the scheme.

-The Seacare Authority agreed to increase the levy date to $50 per berth.
+The Seacare Authority agreed to recommend an increase to the levy date to $50 per berth.
 The Seacare Authority will also be focussing its efforts on ensuring those employers who should be paying a levy are paying a levy.

 The Seacare Authority will provide further communication to scheme participants on the levy increase, noting that the process to increase requires a change to legislation.